oosmoxiecode/xgui.js/README.md

 So when you drag the slider testObject.x and testObject.y will be set to the value of the slider.

 More examples to come.
-For now look in */examples/testbed.html* for some idea of how to use it.
+For now look in */examples/testbed.html* and */examples/testbed_touch.html* for some idea of how to use it.

+Inspiration came from similar stuff for OpenFrameworks, like [this](http://forum.openframeworks.cc/index.php?topic=4376.0).

 It currently includes these elements:
 **HSlider,